-According to Salesforce’s 2021 State of Marketing Report, the average marketer now reports using 8 different channels to execute their marketing strategy nowadays.
-These diverse channels could include email, website displays, SMS, social ads plus many more.
-The report also indicates that the retail industry sees sales growth via mobile as one of their top three growth-related business initiatives for the coming years.
+According to Salesforce, the average marketer uses 8 different channels to execute their marketing strategy – including email, website displays, SMS, social ads and more.
+And that, in retail, sales growth via mobile is one of the top three growth-related business initiatives in coming years.

-- Nurture potential customers throughout the sales funnel
+- It’s easy to nurture customers through the sales funnel

-Let’s look at the different ways you can add SMS automations to boost your business and marketing efforts right now.
+Let’s look at the different ways you can add SMS automation to boost your business and marketing efforts right now.